 11 I have become a fool in boasting; you have compelled me.
 For I ought to have been commended by you; for in nothing was I behind the most eminent apostles, though I am nothing.

-In this section, Paul compares himself to the false apostles.
-He will defend his apostleship through the miracles he performed.
+In this section, Paul compared himself to the false apostles.
+He defended his apostleship through the miracles he performed.
 Apostles had the gift of working miracles to found the economy of the church and write Scripture (Eph 2:20; He 2:4).

 11 I have become a fool in boasting;

 Paul posed foolish bragging in chapter 11.
 In doing this, he compared himself to the false apostles.
 With this verse, he finished his foolish bragging.

 you [emphatic] have compelled me.

 The Corinthians forced the apostle into foolish bragging because of their attraction to the false apostles.
 He was forced into the defense of his apostleship by assuming his enemies’ foolish boasting to prove a point.